 Non essential things I want to learn more of

-There are certain things that so far, I see as not entirely essential, but are
+There are certain things that so far, I see as not entirely essential for building working software, but that I still want to understand well anyway.

 State